Getting over the ex.

-You may be finding it really hard, to get over the narcissist, it could be the trauma bonding, so creating distance will help,
+You might be finding it really hard to get over the narcissist.
+It could be the trauma bonding, so creating distance will help.

-When you have your heart telling you, I miss them and I need them.
+When you have your heart telling you, I miss them, I love them, and I need them.

-Then your head telling you, they are bad for you, they abused you.
+Then your head telling you, they are bad for me, they abused me, they hurt me.

 So write down all your false beliefs, for example.